ChrisEssery/group-project/Portfolio/UX_Design.md

   <b align="center">UI Wireframe</b>
   <br/><br/>
 </p>
 The UI wireframe above provides a low-fidelity skeleton of the UI.
-Without getting bogged down in the visual design of the app, his serves to show the main features, layout, content, and functionality of the UI.
+This serves to show the main features, layout, content, and functionality of the UI, without getting bogged down in the visual design of the app.
 It is essential in UI design as it determines what the user will eventually interact with when they eventually use the software, and it helps those working on the front-end of the product to better understand how they should design and build the main features and functions of the UI.
 This then can be presented in the form of a UI demo, as shown below:
 <br/><br/>
 <p align="center">
   <img width="700" height="400" src="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/images/Wireframe.gif" alt="">